Niche Guides / Craft

 How to Start Affiliate Marketing for Craft Bloggers

-Here are some reasons why these products work well in the craft niche:
+Here are some reasons why these are great affiliate products:

 Once you’ve identified which products will solve problems for your readers, you need to sign up for their affiliate programs.